PhilHacks/Elevator-App-MySQL/README.md

   - **Elevator Availability:** The system enables users to check if a specific elevator is available by sending a GET request to /elevator/available/:elevatorId.

-This solution ensures smooth and efficient elevator management for your building or facility.
+This solution ensures smooth and efficient elevator management system.

 ### **2. Installation and Setup**